It is time to kick off Family Dinner Book Club for the new year! This month we are featuring Mr. Popper’s Penguins by Atwater.

 Grab a copy of the book and begin reading it with your family.

-Then, use the great ideas below to plan your menu, make table decoration crafts, talk about the book and complete a family service project.
+Then, use the great ideas below to plan your dinner.
 We have everything you need!

 Just to review a bit… Family Dinner Book Club is a monthly book club for your family.
-On the 15th of each month, we share the title of the book that is being featured.
-Then, on the 1st of each month we provide all the details for your special club dinner.
-Sarah from Daisy at Home shares a special menu to compliment the book.
-And, I will share conversation starters and a service project for your family.
-Sarah and I will take turns showcasing table decoration crafts to make with the kids.
+Each month, we share the title of the book that is being featured and provide all the details for your special club dinner.
+Conversation starters, menu ideas, and more are available to you.

 We invite you to share a picture from your dinner with us anytime during the month on our Family Dinner Book Club Facebook page.